Bayesian games with nested information: Discussion

+Repeating the arguments of the current paper implies existence of $0$-Bayesian equilibrium in the multi-stage game whenever the payoff functions $(R_{i,t})_{i \in \cN, 1 \leq t \leq m}$ satisfy \textbf{A1} and \textbf{A2}, and the nested information assumption is replaced by the following two conditions: \begin{enumerate} \item [\textbf{A3-a}] Information is nested: For each $k\in\{1,2,\ldots,m\}$ and each $i \in \{1,2,\dots,n-1\}$, $t_{i+1}^k$ is a determined by $t_i^k$.

-\item [\textbf{A2-b:}] For every $t\in\{1,2,\ldots,m-1\}$, $\mathcal{F}_{1,t}\subseteq\mathcal{F}_{n,t+1}$; i.e., in each stage $t$ which is not the last one, the information of Player~$1$ in that stage is available to Player $n$ in the next stage. \end{enumerate} Models of multi-stage Bayesian games that satisfy \textbf{A2-a} and \textbf{A2-b} have been studied in the literature on control under the name \textit{information structure with one-step-delay}, see, e.g., Aicardi et al.~\cite{Aicardi1987}, Nayyar et al.~\cite{Nayyar2010}, and Varaiya and Walrand \cite{Varaiya1978}.
-We conjecture that Condition \textbf{A2-a} alone (without \textbf{A2-b}) is not sufficient to guarantee the existence of a Harsanyi $\ep$-equilibrium in multi-stage Bayesian games.
+\item [\textbf{A3-b}] Information is revealed with delay of one stage: For every $k\in\{1,2,\ldots,m-1\}$, $t_1^k$ is determined by $t_n^{k+1}$; i.e., the information of Player~$1$ is available to Player $n$ with delay of one stage. \end{enumerate}

+Models of multi-stage Bayesian games that satisfy these two assumptions have been studied in the literature on control under the name \emph{information structure with one-step-delay}, see, e.g., Aicardi et al.~\cite{Aicardi1987}, Nayyar et al.~\cite{Nayyar2010}, and Varaiya and Walrand \cite{Varaiya1978}.
+We conjecture that Conditions \textbf{A1}, \textbf{A2}, and \textbf{A3-a} (without \textbf{A3-b}) are not sufficient to guarantee the existence of a Bayesian $0$-equilibrium in multi-stage Bayesian games.

 \paragraph*{Stopping games with asymmetric information.}